 On the final night of the festival, a group of gang members gathered outside the front gate of the Festival and attacked Go’s brother.
 Twenty of them viciously beat him with rocks.
 We do not know if the gang members were Buddhists that were angry we were preaching about Jesus or drug dealers furious we were preaching against drugs.
 We rescued the man and took him to the hospital.
 He had blood streaming from several cuts on his face and head and his back was bruised badly.
 He was forced to stay in the hospital for several days.
 A few days after I returned to the United States, the same gang burnt down the man’s house.
 At this Gospel Festival, we saw God do great miracles and saw many salvations, but we also were attacked by the devil.
 I am thankful for your prayers during this outreach.
 We really need people like you praying when we visit the frontline of Gospel evangelism.
 Thank you!

-Join Dr. Daniel King has he tells people about Jesus in Myanmar (Burma).
-Myanmar is located in southeast Asia between Bangladesh and Thailand.
+Myanmar (Burma) is located in southeast Asia between Bangladesh and Thailand.
 It has a tropical climate.
 In landmass, Myanmar is slightly smaller than the state of Texas.
 Myanmar is one of the poorest nations in Asia.
 About 26% of the nation lives in complete poverty, especially in rural areas.

 For over fifty years, a military junta ruled the nation of Myanmar.
 In 2016, a civilian government was democratically elected in Myanmar.
 For the first time, it became possible for Christians to hold open-air meetings in Burma.